adamjohnlea/discogs-helper/README.md

 - Database location
 - User agent string
 - API rate limiting parameters
+- Authentication settings # NEW

 ## Security

+- User authentication with secure password hashing # NEW
+- Personal collections isolated by user # NEW
 - All user inputs are sanitized
 - Cover images are stored with randomized filenames
 - API credentials are stored in environment variables
 - Database file is outside web root
+- Session-based authentication # NEW

 ## Error Handling